Intensive Winter Grazing

 SPCA advocates that winter grazing of cattle is only undertaken when the welfare of the animals is adequately protected.

 Intensive winter grazing typically involves farmed animals being ‘strip fed’ pasture or crop.
 This provides feed for animals while limiting pasture damage.
 However, when done poorly, there are a number of significant welfare concerns.
-Cows can churn the ground into mud, creating welfare risks including mastitis, lameness, and significantly reduced lying times resulting in chronic stress.
-In intensive winter grazing systems cows may not be able to display normal behaviours and can be exposed to cold stress due to a lack of lack of shade and shelter.
+Animals can churn the ground into mud, creating welfare risks including mastitis, lameness, and significantly reduced lying times resulting in chronic stress.
+In intensive winter grazing systems animals may not be able to display normal behaviours and can be exposed to cold stress due to a lack of lack of shade and shelter.